 - Goes well with Indian and Western attire.

-- Comes with an ear post made of lead-free and nickel-free iron alloy.
+- Comes with a fish hook made of lead-free and nickel-free iron alloy.

 - Comes in lacquered finish.